aferrero2707/PIXLSUS/HDRPanoTutorialHuginPhotoflow/index.md

 This panorama was obtained from the combination of six views, each consisting of three bracketed shots at -1EV, 0EV and +1EV exposure.
 The three exposures are stitched together with the [Hugin](http://hugin.sourceforge.net/) suite, and then exposure-blended with [enfuse]().
 The [PhotoFlow RAW editor](https://github.com/aferrero2707/PhotoFlow) is used to prepare the initial images and to finalize the processing of the assembled panorama.
-The final result of the post-processing is anticipated below (click to compare with the simple +1EV exposure).
+The final result of the post-processing is below:

 <figure class='big-vid'>
 <img src="pano_final2.png" data-swap-src="pano_+1EV.png" alt="Final result" width="960" height="457">